WHO WE ARE

 NYLAG advances justice through community partnerships.

-We build innovative partnerships to effectively and strategically resolve our clients’ legal problems and reach underserved communities, such as people of color, veterans, LGBTQ people, immigrants, and people with disabilities.
-That’s why we collaborate with hospitals, schools, libraries, and neighborhood organizations across New York.
+We build innovative partnerships to effectively and strategically resolve our clients’ legal problems and reach underserved communities, such as people of color, seniors, veterans, LGBTQ people, immigrants, and people with disabilities.
+That’s why we collaborate with more than 150 hospitals, schools, libraries, and neighborhood organizations across New York.
 We also make visits to the homebound, and our Mobile Legal Help Center is on the road to bring lawyers into local communities.

 NYLAG also expands justice beyond New York.